-- (e) In general, members and staff undertake to confine their access to classified information on the basis of a "need to know" such information related to their Committee responsibilities. - (f) The Staff Director is authorized to make such administrative regulations as may be necessary to carry out the provisions of these regulations.
+(d) In general, Senators and staff undertake to confine their access to classified information on the basis of a "need to know" such information related to their committee responsibilities.

+(e) The staff director is authorized to make such administrative regulations as may be necessary to carry out the provisions of this rule.